f9micro/f9-kernel/README.md

   execution, the kernel continues normal execution.

-* Each thread has its own TCB (Thread Control Block) and addressed by its global id, tweaked for ARM Cortex-M. Also dispatcher is responsible for switching contexts.
+* Each thread has its own TCB (Thread Control Block) and addressed by its global id.
+Also dispatcher is responsible for switching contexts.
 Threads with the same priority are executed in a round-robin fashion.

 * Memory management is split into three concepts:
   - Memory pool, which represent area of physical address space with specific